glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 The guide provides instructions on how to setup TeamCity 2018.1 server running on Windows XXX server and configure build jobs for a VueJS application (with TypeScript) and a .NET Core 2 Web API.

 Requirements:
 - Windows Server 2016 (lower versions will probably work fine).
-Suggested configuration: 2 vcpus, 4GB RAM
+Suggested configuration: 4 vcpus, 16GB RAM _(node.js and java will take lots of RAM)_
 - TeamCity 2018.1
 - Full admin access to the server (including an ability to create new local-admin users)